1.1.2 Recognising Abuse and Neglect

 Children can be affected by seeing, hearing and living with domestic abuse as well as being caught up in any incidents directly, whether to protect someone or as a target.
 It should also be noted that young people aged 16 and 17 have been found in recent studies to be increasingly affected by domestic abuse in their peer relationships.

-Domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
-Domestic abuse is not limited to physical acts of violence or threatening behaviour, and can include emotional, psychological, controlling or coercive behaviour, sexual and/or economic abuse.
-Types of domestic abuse include intimate partner violence, abuse by family members, teenage relationship abuse and adolescent to parent violence.
-Anyone can be a victim of domestic abuse, regardless of gender, age, ethnicity, socio-economic status, sexuality or background and domestic abuse can take place inside or outside of the home.
+Types of domestic abuse include intimate partner violence, abuse by family members, teenage relationship abuse and child to parent abuse.
+Anyone can be a victim of domestic abuse, regardless of sexual identity, age, ethnicity, socio-economic status, sexuality or background and domestic abuse can take place inside or outside of the home.

 A child under the age of 13 is not legally capable of consenting to sex (it is statutory rape) or any other type of sexual touching: